Get your copy of the O’Reilly Cassandra eBook: The Definitive Guide - Download FREE Today

 Before you deploy your updated application, it’s important to plan out your Cassandra cluster.
 You’ll want to consider questions such as:

-- What kind of hardware and network is available within your platform?
+- What kind of hardware and network is available within the platform?

 - How many data centers will the application be deployed to?